adafruit/Adafruit-Tweet-Receipt/README.txt

 Gutenbird demo sketch: monitors one or more Twitter accounts for changes, displaying updates on attached thermal printer.
-Written by Adafruit Industries.
-MIT license.
+Written by Adafruit Industries, distributed under BSD License.

 ******************************************************
 Designed for the Adafruit Internet of Things printer